sosercodes/go-kubernetes/README.md

-# Go React Kubernetes Tutorial
+# Go, Gin, JavaScript, Ingress and Kubernetes Tutorial

+## Create the Go App

 Let's create a new directory `api` and change into it.